qmsk/backup/README.md

 The rsync source syntax is extended to support `lvm:<vg>/<lv>`, which creates an LVM snapshot of the LV, mounts it readonly, and runs rsync from the mounted snapshot.
 This allows for atomic rsync operations, to avoid rsync "file has vanished" etc errors where files change during the rsync operation.

-This syntax is supported for both local rsync sources, as well as by the remote `pvl.backup-rsync` wrapper.
+This syntax is supported for both local rsync sources, as well as by the remote `qmsk.backup-rsync` wrapper.

 When rsyncing from a remote LVM snapshot, the source syntax is: